Did you know that 40% of businesses didn’t meet their goal in 2020?

 What’s the purpose of your organization?
 What’s your long-term vision behind the process?

 Having clarity about these aspects helps to reach sales goals faster.
-Knowing “why” will help you to stay aligned with your goals.
+Knowing “why” will help you to stay aligned with your goals. ai in sales intelligence.

 2. Sales targets